 Apparently, the situation has now changed and a peace process has almost begun.
 At present Nepali press faces the challenge of playing a role conducive to inspire the government as well as the rebel groups to work out an effective and durable peace deal so that use of weapons and violence could be stopped for good.

-Our website would always try to provide up-to-date information on the situation of Nepali Press vis-à-vis the state of press freedom1 and freedom1 of expression in Nepal.
+Our website would always try to provide up-to-date information on the situation of Nepali Press vis-à-vis the state of press freedom and freedom of expression in Nepal.
 At the same time, we would highlight issues of human rights and democracies, which are the backbone of a modern, civilized society.

-In our advocacy of press freedom1, we cover not only print, broadcast and online varieties of media but also writers, lawyers, human rights activists as well as other advocates of free expression.
+In our advocacy of press freedom, we cover not only print, broadcast and online varieties of media but also writers, lawyers, human rights activists as well as other advocates of free expression.

 In this website, visitors can get access to detailed information on media, politics and human rights situation in Nepal.
 Our documentation archives and rolling news updates are specially aimed at benefiting our readers.